Permissions and security

 ,write

-actions to help you better understand how your content creators are impacted. - Folders, children, files, configs - You have the ability to finely tune what types of content people have access to.
+(empty / none) actions to help you better understand how your content creators are impacted. - Folders, children, files, configs - You have the ability to finely tune what types of content people have access to.

 - Sheet-based - Access and permissions are controlled through the config sheet for your organization.
 The syntax will feel familiar to anyone who has managed a metadata sheet for Edge Delivery Services.